 EDITOR’S NOTE: Like everyone else around the globe, we’re struggling with this new reality due to the COVID-19 pandemic.
 Heartbreaking stories of loss and grief and a world economy inching towards recession are just some of the things keeping us up at night.

-As a marketing agency focused solely on the senior living industry, we’ve been thinking about all our clients as they face these unprecedented times.
+As a senior living marketing agency, we’ve been thinking about all our clients as they face these unprecedented times.
 It’s hard to see past this pandemic since we’re only in the early stages, but at some point, we know we’ll begin to adjust to this “new normal.”
-The articles we’ll be providing during this time are designed to help senior living sales and marketing teams when they’re ready to move forward.
+The articles we’ll be providing during this time are designed to help communities with their senior living marketing during the pandemic, either now or when they’re ready to move forward.

 While some people can delay their decisions to move into a senior living community, plenty of others need to make the move sooner rather than later, even with COVID-19 happening.
 You need strategies for engaging both types of prospects.